misterkvadrat/myportfolio/README.md

 ----

 * My bio: Maxim, male, 17 years.
-* Me about me: very adaptive, enthusiastic, fast-learning, totally not AI, playful and real joker.
+* Me about me: very adaptive, enthusiastic, fast-learning, totally not AI, playful and blatant joker.
 Really good at analyzing things.
 And people too.

 ----
+* Where did I studied: (nothing to say)

-Where I am studying: Digital School (Top-43 in Moscow in 2024, top made by RAEX).
-Planning to: MPEI/MiSiS/MIREA, hopefully Central University/HSE/University of Innopolis.
+* Where I am studying at right now: Digital School (Top-43 in Moscow in 2024, top made by RAEX).

-Courses:
+* Where I am planning to study:  MPEI/MiSiS/MIREA, hopefully Central University/HSE/University of Innopolis.

+* Courses that I've done:

+* Courses that I'm doing:

+* Courses that I'm planning to do:
 ----

 Where am I currently working at: